signalfx/splunk-otel-java/deployments/cloudfoundry/buildpack/README.md

 $ cf set-env SPLUNK_OTEL_JAVA_VERSION "0.11.0"
 ```

-By default the [latest](https://github.com/signalfx/splunk-otel-java/releases/latest) available agent version is used.
+By default, the [latest](https://github.com/signalfx/splunk-otel-java/releases/latest) available agent version is used.

 Note: the latest version won't use the buildpack cache, so if you want your deployments to be a bit quicker you may want
 to specify a concrete version.